Submit Paper / Call for Papers|

 large number of manuscript inflows, reflects its popularity and the trust of

 world's research community.
-JATIT is indexed with various organizations and
+JATIT is indexed with major indexing and

 technical or research papers and research results submitted to JATIT should be